johnyrose/minict/README.md

 # Minict

-Minict is a small and minimal container runtime written in Go.
+Minict is a minimal container runtime written in Go.
 It was made mainly for learning purposes and is intended to be as simple as possible.

 It's main intention is to be easily understandable to anyone who wishes to read it's code and see what goes into running containers in famous runtimes such as Containerd and full container-running platforms like Docker.